Iambalakumar/EduConnect/README.md

 # EduConnect
 ## Overview:
 EduConnect is a portal for students to connect with seniors & teachers & Mentors for their projects, placements & Academic tasks.
-This promotes peer collobration and motivation among students.
+This promotes peer collobration and motivation among students. user-friendly platform to connect students with expertise within college

 ## Roles:
 1. Student